-At primary school the parent and/or carer must bring the medicine to the office and sign the medication consent form, which will then be scanned onto Medical Tracker.
-Medication must be stored away from children or if necessary in the locked fridge in the office.
+At primary school the parent must bring the medicine to the office and sign the medication consent form, which will then be scanned onto Medical Tracker.
+Medication must be stored away from children or if necessary, in the locked fridge in the office.

 At nursery, the parent/carer must bring the medicine to the child's room and sign the medication consent form, which will then be scanned/uploaded onto Medical Tracker.
-Medication must be stored away from children or if necessary in the appropriate fridges away from children.
+Medication must be stored away from children or if necessary, in the appropriate fridges away from children.

 As a matter of good practice and to safeguard the children, parents must be telephoned prior to administering ibuprofen/paracetamol if not authorised in writing on that day.
 This is to ensure that children do not have more than the required dose within the required timeframe.
 If a phone call is made this is recorded on Medical Tracker at school and at nursery in the office diary.
 Where a child is taking medication regularly for a specific length of time, a medical plan will be completed in conjunction with parents and/or carers.
 TGS will provide training for staff where the administration of medicine requires medical or technical knowledge.

 At nursery, only senior members of staff are permitted to administer medication to the children, which must be witnessed by another member of staff.
-At school, in addition to senior staff, first aider can administer medicines to children, including office staff, all of which must be witnesses by another member of staff.
-The role of the witness is important, they must carry out the same checks as the person administering medication to ensure the correct medication is administered to the child.
-The person administering the medication must record the details on Medical Tracker and either Miss Haigh, Miss Jones, Miss Chitoi or Miss Vasiliadis will send the notification email to the parents.
+At school, in addition to senior and office staff, first aiders can administer medicines to children, all of which must be witnessed by another member of staff.
+First aid training is not necessarily required to be able to administer medication.
+The role of the witness is important; they must carry out the same checks as the person administering medication to ensure the correct medication is administered to the child.
+The person administering the medication must record the details on Medical Tracker and either Miss Haigh, Miss Jones, Miss Chitoi or Miss Valentine will send the notification email to the parents.